 These are surprisingly great for breakfast and you could substitute any meat or leftover meat for the sausage.
 I make a bunch of these ahead of time and wrap in foil for quick meals.
+Just pop them in the oven to heat them up.
 They are also wonderful post-workout meals after weight training to refuel muscles without grains.

-If you bake the sweet potatoes, and assemble the toppings, you can also make a “Sweet Potato Bar” to let everyone in your family create their own stuffed sweet potato creation.
+If you bake the sweet potatoes, and assemble all the fillings and toppings, you can also make a “sweet potato bar” to let everyone in your family create their own stuffed sweet potato creation.

 Savory Stuffed Sweet Potatoes Recipe